MandalAutomations/Ollama-Devcontainer/examples/examples_to_add.md

-- **text_classification.py** - Example of classifying text into categories using a model or rule-based approach.
+- **benchmark.py** - Script to benchmark the performance (speed, accuracy) of your models or pipelines.

 - **visualize_embeddings.py** - Script to visualize text or image embeddings using PCA or t-SNE (e.g., with matplotlib).